-Top 5 3rd Quarter Trades of AD - GuruFocus.com
+Top 5 3rd Quarter Trades of Ad - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ADE, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Adviser Investments LLC’s top five trades of the quarter.

-During the quarter, ADE, LLC bought 1,425 shares of ARCA:IVV for a total holding of 30,772.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+Adviser Investments LLC reduced their investment in ARCA:VSS by 598,187 shares.
+The trade had a 4.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $103.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.12 and a price-book ratio of 3.40.
+In terms of valuation, Vanguard FTSE All-World Ex-US Small Capital Index Fund ETF has a price-earnings ratio of 10.20 and a price-book ratio of 1.28.

-During the quarter, ADE, LLC bought 6,635 shares of NAS:IXUS for a total holding of 31,374.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.68.
+During the quarter, Adviser Investments LLC bought 267,159 shares of ARCA:MUB for a total holding of 390,508.
+The trade had a 1.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $105.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 5,402-share investment in NYSE:VZ.
-Previously, the stock had a 0.29% weight in the equity portfolio.
-Shares traded for an average price of $44.54 during the quarter.
+The guru established a new position worth 555,697 shares in NAS:USXF, giving the stock a 1.1% weight in the equity portfolio.
+Shares traded for an average price of $31.13 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-ADE, LLC reduced their investment in NYSE:BBDC by 26,535 shares.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $9.66.
+Adviser Investments LLC reduced their investment in ARCA:JVAL by 236,692 shares.
+The trade had a 0.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $33.28.

-In terms of valuation, Barings BDC Inc has a price-earnings ratio of 19.57, a price-book ratio of 0.72 and a price-sales ratio of 14.05.
+In terms of valuation, JPMorgan U.S. Value Factor ETF has a price-earnings ratio of 10.40 and a price-book ratio of 1.88.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.